-The MimeType attribute is an optional attribute which describes the data within the Object.
+The MimeType attribute is an optional attribute which describes the data within the Object (independent of its encoding).
 This is a string with values defined by [MIME].
-For example, if the Object contains XML, the MimeType could be text/xml.
+For example, if the Object contains base64 encoded PNG, the Encoding may be specified as 'base64' and the MimeType as 'image/png'.
 This attribute is purely advisory; no validation of the MimeType information is required by this specification.
+Applications which require normative type and encoding information for signature validation should specify Transforms with well defined resulting types and/or encodings.